Load Cell Mounting and Installation Best Practices

 There are situations where the mounting frame or mounting accessories cannot fully compensate for conditions that can alter measurements.
 In these cases the choice of load cell is critical.

-Also, the dimensions of the load cell will affect clearances of the fixture when it is loaded to capacity.
-Select a size and capacity of the load cell appropriate for the application without significant oversizing.
+Also, consider that the load cell’s dimensions will affect the structure’s clearances when it is loaded to capacity.
+Select a load cell size for the desired maximum capacity that maintains these needed clearances.

 5) Choose the Right Hardware